Aarogya data for health purposes to be deleted in 180 days

 New Delhi, May 12: The new protocols for the Aarogya Setu application says that data can be retained for 180 days.

-The Arogya Setu data access and knowledge sharing protocol 2020 which was notified restricts the use of data such as information people provide during eel-assessment of their health and a record of who they came in contact with.
+The Aarogya Setu data access and knowledge sharing protocol 2020 which was notified restrict the use of data such as information people provide during eel-assessment of their health and a record of who they came in contact with.
 This is strictly for purposes necessary and proportionate for the government's health responses, it has been clarified.

 Aarogya Setu now mandatory for railway travel